U.N. sued in U.S. court over Haiti's cholera epidemic

 U.N. human rights chief Navi Pillay said in Geneva on Tuesday that Haiti's cholera victims should be compensated, though she did not say who should compensate them.

-"I still stand by the call ... of those who suffered as a result of that cholera be provided with compensation," she said.
+"I still stand by the call ... of those who suffered as a result of that cholera be provided with compensation," Pillay said.

 In November 2011, the Boston-based IJDH filed a petition at U.N. headquarters in New York seeking a minimum of $100,000 for the families or next-of-kin of each person killed by cholera and at least $50,000 for each victim who suffered illness or injury from cholera.